fopsdev/ovl/README.md

 ## Screens

 Screens are a visual unit of multiple components.
 A Screen can be navigated into and can be refreshed individually.
+All the screen state is placed into ovl namespace to make transitions easier.

 ## Built in Concepts